GoraNetwork/gora-dao-smartcontracts/README.md

 GoraDAO Vesting contracts are bound to Proposals and will be activated by the first successful vote approval which passes the active proposal threshold!

+The vesting algorithm is provided by Configure_Vesting method, during which the vesting configuration is sent via args plus necessary related data such as proper Lease values as needed!
+There are two major vesting algorithm parameters:

+- Initial vesting delay (no matter what this much round or time further vesting starts)
+- Based on vesting config including how many payments and time window between vestings!
+- After voting starts on Proposal contract there is no configurations allowed